RogerFK/pro079/README.md

+## Development of this plugin is delayed until 05/26.
+I know how to fix most of the bugs and the plugin is hardly done for a complete public release.
+Also, it's licensed with a GPLv3 license, so don't try anything stupid, do a Pull Request and you'll be happilly credited.

 # pro079
 A plugin to enhance playing 079 by giving it some fancy commands to play with.
 Currently only in spanish, code included, even if that's a bad practice lmao 🥴